Are you thinking about planning a trip to visit Disney World? You may be wondering When Are the Best Times to Go To Disney World?

 The first two weeks in December are typically slow and a great time to visit and soak in all of the gorgeous holiday décor and yummy treats.
 If you can plan a trip for these weeks, you won’t be disappointed!

 Many families have the same idea of traveling to Disney World during the short Thanksgiving break to have some fun in Disney World.
-While it seems like the perfect time to visit, especially since it’s not too cold outside, it’s best to avoid Thanksgiving at Disney.
+While it seems like the perfect time to visit, especially since it’s not too cold outside, it’s best to avoid Thanksgiving at Disney unless you are prepared to deal with large crowds and long wait times.

-If you do go during that time, you could still end up running into a lot of crowds.
 Instead of going during the Thanksgiving break, consider going a week before Thanksgiving or the week after.
-You can even enjoy spending time at Disney World a week before Christmas with smaller crowds.

 Have the Best Time in Disney World by Visiting at the Right Time of Year